TWUOnline/feedback/effective-learning-environments.md

 #### What students are.

 The first level of teaching blames under-achieving students for being unmotivated, unable, or unwilling to improve their achievement.
+Some characteristics of the 'Blame the Student' model are:

 * transmission model of teaching
 * 'teaching' is assumed to be the constant